bbilly1/wp-spider/README.md

 * On Arch: `sudo pacman -S python-beautifulsoup4`
 * Via Pip: `pip install beautifulsoup4`

+or use `pip` to install the requirements:
+`pip install -r requirements.txt`

 ## Run
 Make sure the `config` file is setup correctly, see bellow.